pdolinaj/rest-api-symfony4/README.md

 You have to crete user/password for JWT authentication and get token.
 Just follow these instructions: https://github.com/chalasr/lexik-jwt-authentication-sandbox

+Or you can simply run the fixtures and use the default one: king / kong

+### Get token
+Make a POST call to "/token" with username/password params.
-Use the token for all your API calls.
+You will get the token which you have to use for all your API calls.
+Pass it in HEADER:

+Authorization : Bearer {token}

 ### PHPUnit
 php bin/phpunit tests/Controller/Api/